Azure/iotedge-lorawan-starterkit/docs/user-guide/ci-setup.md

 title: Continuous Integration Setup
 ---

-LoRaWAN StarterKit uses GitHub Actions for executing CI workflows.
+LoRaWAN Starter Kit uses GitHub Actions for executing CI workflows.
 This page describes the CI workflows which are currently used in the project.

 ## LoRa Build & Test CI